 Audit / Assurance Opinion Summary, risk exposure and management actions Debt Management Reasonable Assurance The Council has a good focus on debt collection.
-The overall debt at the end of 2022/23 has increased over the five-year period since 2018/19 from £4.6m to £5.8m.
+The overall debt at the end of 2022/23 has increased over the five-year period since 2018/19 from £7.1m to £9.7m.
 That said, most of the debt (75%) was less than a year old on 30 November 2023 meaning it is more likely to be recovered.
-For context, for collection of Council Tax and Business Rates, the council was in the top quartile in comparison to other councils (Council Tax collection rate of 98.34% and Business Rate 98.95% in 2022-23).
-Assurance The values below are the debt held on 31 Mar 23: Council Tax - £3,961,731 (The annual amount of council tax billed by WDBC per year is in the region of £51million) Business Rates - £1,020,824 (The annual amount of business rates billed by WDBC per year is in the region of £9million) Sundry Debt - £338,007 Housing Benefit Over payments - £490,975 Car Parking PCNs - £21,020 There are processes to monitor and manage debt collection and staff resources appear sufficient.
+For context, for collection of Council Tax and Business Rates, the council was in the top quartile for Council Tax and 2 nd quartile for Business Rates, in comparison to other councils (Council Tax collection rate of 98.55%, and Business Rates 97.95% in 2022-23) The values below are the debt held on 31 Mar 23: Council Tax - £4,841,155 (The annual amount of council tax billed by SHDC per year is in the region of £86 million) Business Rates - £1,783,854 (The annual amount of business rates billed by SHDC per year is in the region of £25 million) Sundry Debt - £1,744,854 (this includes a number of large invoices relating to Section 106 agreements which have been raised near the year end and thus increasing sundry debt levels) Housing Benefit Over payments - £730,253 Car Parking PCNs - £45,850 Salcombe Harbour - £536,899 (Salcombe Harbour carries very little debt, the vast majority being less than 30 days old, but the value appears elevated at the year end due to the timing of when invoices are issued for annual mooring fees) Dartmouth Ferry - £3,411.
+There are processes to monitor and manage debt collection and staff resources appear sufficient.
 Internal assistance is provided by the Legal service if decided this was the most appropriate debt recovery method.
 However, there is opportunity to make more effective use of external debt collection agencies, these currently only being used for revenues debts.

 Although debt write offs are occurring, these reduced during the five-year period but are now improving.
 The existing write off policy only refers to revenue and benefit debts which may lead to inconsistent decisions regarding write offs across different services.
 (The Head of Revenues and Benefits has undertaken work to update the write off policy for all debts including sundry debt).

 There is appropriate focus on improving efficiency, to better use systems and resources and to review processes to improve debt recovery and management.
 Without appropriate technical knowledge, best use may not be made of the debtor system, requiring additional manual input, for example to produce meaningful management reports.